Why Struggle Matters

 Dave Brebner

-But with this blessing comes the fact that there are so much noise and mud in the water that genuine talent is getting missed.
-Many are gaining notoriety without a journey of struggle and character development that tends to edit your soul and develop them into great human beings as well as great artists.
+But with this blessing comes the fact that there is so much noise and mud in the water that genuine talent is getting missed.
+Many are gaining notoriety without a journey of struggle and character development that tends to edit your soul and develop them into great human beings and artists.

 It appears that many of the great achievers started with the desired outcome in mind and broke the tasks down into ‘bite-size chunks that they could chew’ and worked towards the goal.